orange-marmalade/paginate-this/docs/update-items.md

 4. If the `update` promise succeeds, call `updateItem` again using the same `data` from step 1.
 5. If the `update` promise fails, use `resetItem` to revert the item to its previous state.
 Then rethrow the error for the caller to handle.

-We expect that `updateAsync` will cover most of your use cases,you may desire more fine grained control.
+We expect that `updateAsync` will cover most of your use cases, but you may desire more fine grained control.
 To provide this, we expose every operation that `updateAsync` performs so that you can organize them anyway you want to.

 ## Instant Update